IgorLadnik/NodeProcessorCommands/README.md

 # Notes

-After download the followng commands should be performed from command line in order to run service:<br/>
+After download the followng programs should be called from command line in order to run service:<br/>

 <i>npm install</i><br/>
 <i>tsc</i><br/>
 <i>node dist/app.js</i><br/>

-To test application run it either in VS Code / WebStorm or with file <i>start.cmd</i>.<br/>
+To test application run it either in VS Code / WebStorm or (in Windows) with command file <i>start.cmd</i>.<br/>

 Browser:<br/>
 - simple test with database access: http://localhost:19019 (<i>master</i> branch only)<br/>